What do governors do?

 - it can therefore monitor how well the school is doing, and how well policies and plans are being implemented

-- the governing body will get to know the school well, and have clear lines of responsibility between it, the headteacher and the various school committees
+- the governing body will get to know the school well.
+They will have clear lines of responsibility between it, the headteacher and the various school committees.

 - an annual report to parents, backed up by an annual parents meeting